turbot/guardrails-docs/docs/runbooks/enterprise-install/blue-green-deployment/index.md

 - Current logged in user doesn't have permission to modify/update/create resources in the stack.
 - Existing IAM roles have been changed or new SCPs added that prevent the built-in roles from having access needed to reconfigure the software.

+You can Refer to the updated permission guide for [AWS Permissions for Turbot Guardrails Administrators](https://turbot.com/guardrails/docs/enterprise/FAQ/admin-permissions#aws-permissions-for-turbot-guardrails-administrators).

 ### Stack Update Fails